devansh193/codeant-assignment/README.md

 ## Project Structure

-- `pages/`: Contains all the pages of the application
+- `app/`: Contains all the pages of the application
 - `components/`: Reusable React components
-- `styles/`: Global styles and CSS modules
-- `public/`: Static assets like images and fonts

 ## Repository Page